 • Will the US act as a full-risk distributor or should it be a limited risk distributor?

-• Should it pay a royalty back to the parent company to reflect the intangible assets that have been generated there, or would it be better to fix the remuneration for the US in some other way – for example as a percentage of revenues or as a mark-up on costs?
+• Should it pay a royalty back to the parent company to reflect the intangible assets that have been generated there or would it be better to fix the remuneration for the US in some other way (for example, as a percentage of revenues or as a mark-up on costs)?

 • Is the US entity acting more as an agent for the parent company?